frederickl-1/Sirius_T_Bot/README.md

 Current Bugs:
-- Need to update API variables in script
+-  **Make API details into environment variables** - currently only working for KC API keys
 - Code not letting me place multiple orders at the same time